Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Methods

 \subsection{Experimental Setup}

-\subsubsection{4D Flow MRI data}
+\subsubsection{4D flow MRI data}

-We processed a total of 88 anonymized datasets obtained with scanners from different vendors and different institutions including healthy volunteers and patients with congenital heart defects (47 men, 34 $\pm$ 12.4 years old) (see Table \ref{tab:4D_Flow_MRI_Datasets}).
+We processed a total of 88 anonymized datasets obtained with scanners from different vendors and different institutions, including healthy volunteers and patients with congenital heart defects (47 men, 34 $\pm$ 12.4 years old) (see \autoref{tab:4D_Flow_MRI_Datasets}).
 The patient cohort included individuals with conditions such as coarctation of the aorta (CoA), tetralogy of Fallot (TOF), and bicuspid aortic valve (BAV).
-These patients represented a range of ages and body sizes but had otherwise normal cardiac anatomy.
-Authorization from each institution was obtained according to local legislation and ethical compliance.
-Additional details about each dataset scanning parameters can be found in Appendix A.
+These patients represented a wide range of ages and body sizes, but had otherwise normal cardiac anatomy.
+The authorization of each institution was obtained in accordance with local legislation and ethical compliance.
+Additional details on the scanning parameters for each dataset can be found in \autoref{Appendix}.

-To test our algorithm from all scans, we performed a four-fold cross-validation.
-For each iteration of cross-validation a blank model was trained with 52 scans ($\sim$59\%) of each dataset, validated with 14 ($\sim$16\%), and tested on the remaining 22 (25\%).
-This means that four models were trained to test 25\% of data per iteration.
+To evaluate plane reformatting performance across all scans, we performed four-fold cross-validation, stratified for each dataset (\autoref{tab:4D_Flow_MRI_Datasets}).
+For each cross-validation iteration, a blank model was trained with 52 scans ($\sim$59\%) of each dataset, validated with 14 ($\sim$16\%), and tested on the remaining 22 (25\%).
+This means that four models were trained to test 25\% of the data per iteration.